 Pets are often treated as members of the family and owners rightly want to be sure they receive excellent medical treatment.
-Horse owners and farmers also want to ensure their animals are receiving the best possible veterinary care.

 But how can you be sure?

-The regulatory function of the RCVS means that users of veterinary services can be assured that their veterinary surgeon or registered/listed veterinary nurse is properly qualified and fit to practise.
+The regulatory function of the RCVS means that users of veterinary services can be assured that their veterinary surgeon or registered/listed veterinary nurse is properly qualified and fit to practice.
 The RCVS can also offer reassurance that those practice premises which it accredits as part of the Practice Standards Scheme meet stringent standards.

 What is the Practice Standards Scheme?